US Announces $6 Bn In Security Aid For Ukraine - UrduPoint

 US Announces $6 Bn In Security Aid For Ukraine

-US Defense Secretary Lloyd Austin announced $6 billion in new military aid for Ukraine on Friday as Washington rushes to fill gaps left by months of limited American assistance

-Washington, (APP - UrduPoint / Pakistan Point News - 26th Apr, 2024) US Defense Secretary Lloyd Austin announced $6 billion in new military aid for Ukraine on Friday as Washington rushes to fill gaps left by months of limited American assistance.
+Washington, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) Defense Secretary Lloyd Austin on Friday announced the United States will provide key air defense munitions and artillery rounds to Ukraine as part of a $6 billion military aid package that is its largest ever for Kyiv.

 The package is the second this week, following another valued at $1 billion that was announced just after US President Joe Biden signed a much-delayed bill to provide new funding for Ukraine as it struggles to hold back Russian advances.

-A squabbling Congress had not approved large-scale funding for Kyiv for nearly a year and a half, but eventually took action starting last week after months of acrimonious debate among lawmakers over how or even whether to help Ukraine defend itself.

-The US House of Representatives on April 20 approved legislation authorizing $95 billion in aid funding, including $61 billion for Ukraine, while the Senate passed the measure on Tuesday and Biden signed it into law the following day.

-Speaking at the opening of the virtual meeting on Friday, Ukraine's President Volodymyr Zelensky said the US delay in approving new assistance has been costly for Kyiv.
+Speaking at the opening of the virtual meeting, Ukraine's President Volodymyr Zelensky said the US delay in approving new assistance has been costly for Kyiv.

 "While we were waiting for a decision on the American support, the Russian army managed to seize the initiative on the battlefield," Zelensky said.